How to Store Bathrobes Correctly: Hanging or Lying Down?

 The Big Question: Fold or Hang Up?

-If you come to a hotel room and see the bathrobe lying on the bed, you will find a neatly folded copy that greets the guest with the prospect of a cozy time.
-Also, for shipping after an order, the coats are beautifully folded and carefully lie edge to edge.
+If you come to a hotel room and see the bathrobe lying on the bed, you will find a neatly folded copy that greets the guest with the prospect of a cozy ti

+me.
+Also, the coats are beautifully folded for shipping after an order and carefully lie edge to edge.
 Anyone who has tried this before will have noticed how complex such a neat folding can be.
-This is especially true since neat folding does not guarantee that the bathrobe will be really smooth later.
+This is especially true since neat folding does not guarantee the bathrobe will be smooth later.
 Wrinkles are quickly inserted and manifest themselves seemingly for eternity.

-Of course, the bathrobe can also be quickly closed with the help of the belt when it is hanging on the hanger.
+er.
 However, this can be time-consuming and will not find a permanent application in practice.
 The bathrobe on the hanger can be hung on a coat hook on the wall or in the bathroom so that it is available directly when leaving the shower or the tub.
 If necessary, the shower wall or the towel dryer can be used as a holder for the hanger.

 This is How the Bathrobe Can be Folded.